This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 Example(s)

-The field is populated from the list of Sources in the openLCA navigation tree.
+The field is populated from the list of Source objects in the openLCA navigation tree.

-New source titles in the openLCA Sources folder should use: “Author (YEAR) Abbreviated Title” format such that these information display in the openLCA navigation panel.
+New sources should use “Author (YEAR) Abbreviated Title” format for the Name such that these information display in the openLCA navigation panel.

 Information about the project in which the data were generated.
 Where applicable, this field should indicate the project name, funding institution(s) or organization(s), and the grant or contract names and numbers.